 When you’re new to lifting, all you have to do is look at a barbell to gain muscle.
 As you progress in your bodybuilding career, you’ll have to get stricter with your workout plan and nutrition to continue to make the same type of gains you did in the beginning.

 You don’t get stronger when you work out.
 You get stronger when you’re resting.
 Working out causes small muscle tears and metabolic changes at a micro-level.
-Your body adapts to this stress by laying down new tissues.
+Your body adapts to this stress by laying down new tissues which is what causes muscle growth.

 If you don’t give your body the raw material it needs to repair itself, it’s going to break down instead of getting stronger.
 What does your body need?
 Protein is definitely important, but several other micronutrients can help you continue to improve your body.